CyVerse-Validate/docs/dependency-trouble.rst

 So now from the beginning I change into the main "pfunc" directory.
 I note all the sources are in the sub "pfunc" folder.
 I tried multiple variations and combinations of getting the "cmake" command to build the static library libpfunc.a and am unable to.

+After looking up how to build a static library I found a 'cmake page <https://github.com/beniz/libcmaes/issues/99>'_ that addressed similar issues.